 I think that one fact, that there is no other alternative available to us, is almost more than we can comprehend.
 Surely there is something in between the two choices.
 Here are a few of his comments from his conference talk.
-The references for all the talks are at the bottom of the article, along with a link to listen to the podcast of the article.
+The references for all the talks are at the bottom of the article.

 The Lord has commanded and warned man to obey and hearken unto his voice or to be subject to the power and dominion of the devil. …

 It is very important to know that Satan has power to deceive men and to blind men and to lead men captive at his will, even as many as will not hearken unto the voice of the Lord. …

 “And he became Satan, yea, even the devil, the father of all lies, to deceive and to blind men, and to lead them captive at his will, even as many as would not hearken unto my voice.”
 (Moses 4:3–4.) …

 Because of failure to hearken unto the voice of God, they were subject to the influence of the devil and were cast out.

 No man is free who is not master of himself.
 True freedom of agency exists with the observance of God’s laws.
 Keep in mind that good and evil can never be amalgamated into one.
 They are at opposite ends.
 They do not abide in harmony within a person.
 One tendency will prevail over the other, for as Jesus taught: